Still I'm reliving my love of cycling that I had before the small humans arrived.

 Yep do-able, just take it easy, no prob.

-I went with Brian who does a SPIN class in Invergordon also Jean and Saunders who attend spin classes, run, do triathlons and the Loch Ness 360 !
+SPIN class in Invergordon also Jean and Saunders who attend spin classes, run, do triathlons and the Loch Ness 360 !

 Here's the route.